atallah3/Task-Nest/README.md

 3. **Set Notifications**: Choose a specific time for the app to remind you of your task.
 4. **Enjoy Animations**: Experience smooth animations as you interact with the app.

 ## Contact
-For any inquiries, feel free to reach out to [Abedelrahman Atallah](aratallah3@gmail.com).
+For any inquiries, feel free to reach out to [Abd Elrahman Atallah](mailto:aratallah3@gmail.com).